Writing this Original Prusa i3 MK3 review has been an absolutely gargantuan task. Why? Because there’s simply so much ground to cover.

-Key differences from the MK2S are that the RAMBo cover has been subtly redesigned with more cooling vents.
+Key differences in the Prusa i3 MK3 from the MK2S are that the RAMBo cover has been subtly redesigned with more cooling vents.

 And of course, the RAMBo board itself, which is completely brand new.
 There are actually two versions of this board in the wild; our version of the motherboard has a daughterboard attached, to accommodate new connectors from the LCD control panel.

 Once we were done, it took some effort to close the lid on the whole tangle of wires.
 Considering that you’re supposed to be able to add a Raspberry Pi Zero W at a later stage for OctoPrint and wireless connectivity… Well, we’re not sure how we could get one to fit in there, regardless of how tiny it is.